 Carroll points out a few of the higher-calorie content coffee products and adds: “I won’t even mention the Cold Stone Creamery Gotta-Have-It-Sized Lotta Caramel Latte (1,790 calories, 90 grams of fat, 223 grams of carbs).
 Regular brewed coffee has 5 or fewer calories and no fat or carbohydrates.”

 But what about coffee’s other benefits?
 It can help combat the severity of migraine headache.

-Another Viter Life blog pointed out that caffeine can boost athletic stamina and speed so much that the International Olympic Committee once limited how much of it Olympic athletes could take.
+Caffeine can boost athletic stamina and speed so much that the International Olympic Committee once limited how much of it Olympic athletes could take.
 Caffeine was categorized as a performance-enhancing substance, as we pointed out in this blog posting .